 Pulses also known as legumes have bean a staple around the world for most of human history.
 Whether you’re in the northern tier where they raise lentils, chickpeas and peas or whether you go south where they raise warm-season pulses, and black-eyed peas, there is a pulse that grows in every culture.

 They are cheap, versatile, delicious, super high in protein, iron, anti-oxidants, have a low glycemic index and are gluten free.
-They lower the cholesterol in your blood and are due to their high fiber content good for digestion.
+They lower the cholesterol in your blood and are good for your digestive system, due to their high roughage content .

-The following Top 10 meals are easy to prepare and will help nurturing your gut bacteria in a favorable way.
+The following Top 10 meals high in fiber are easy to prepare and will help nurturing your gut bacteria (microbiome) in a favorable way.

 1. Cowboy Caviar

-I’ll start with cowboy caviar that contains a maximum of fiber.
-It consists of 3 types of legumes: kidney beans, black eyed peas and chickpeas.
+I’ll start with cowboy caviar that contains a maximum of this precious nutrient.
+It consists of 3 types of legumes: red kidney or black beans, black eyed peas and chickpeas.
 Add to this the fibrous corn and you’ll have a high fiber salad or salsa that is hard to top.
-For a nutrient dense lunch serve it with slices of whole grain bread, an additional source of healthy “ballast”.
+For a wholesome lunch serve it with slices of whole grain bread, an additional source of healthy “ballast”.
 Grab the cowboy caviar recipe!

 2. Jambalaya with quinoa

-Quinoa is a pseudo-grain, which surpasses brown rice in the list of top fiber rich grains.
-Combined with white beans, kidney beans and chickpeas, some vegetables and seasonings you can create a protein rich high fiber meal in a snap.
+Quinoa is a protein rich pseudo-grain, which surpasses brown rice in the list of top high fiber grains.
+Combined with white beans, kidney beans and chickpeas, some vegetables and seasonings you can create easy high protein meals in a snap.
 Click her for the jambalaya with quinoa.

 3. Red lentil soup

 This soup is in fact a family staple I make quite often on times when most of my vegetable subscription box is depleted.
 Many of the ingredients like potatoes, red lentils, onions and carrots I have sitting in my pantry anyway.
-Thanks to the red lentils the soup can be cooked within 30 minutes.
+You can also replace the regular potatoes with sweet potatoes which are a bit higher in roughage.
+Thanks to red lentils the soup can be cooked within 30 minutes.
 Click here for the quick and easy lentil soup recipe.

 4. Easy chickpea curry recipe

 Spice-up your life with this lazy, wholesome dinner idea.
 You just need a pan and 30 minutes.
 It makes a great soul food on stressful days you wish you could just order a pizza.
 Instead, pause, take a deep breath and start cooking.
-I recommend to serve it with some bulgur which itself is rich in fiber.
+I recommend to serve it with some bulgur as side dish, which itself is high in roughage.
 You can grab the chickpea curry recipe here.